rdejana/cnn/README.md

 # cnn
-what does a CNN see?
+The simple notebook provides some insight to what a CNN "sees".